revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 f.close()
 ```

-- Using 'rb' mode we can read the binary file in python.
+- Using 'rb' mode, we can read the binary file in python.

 </details>

 ---

-17.which one is incorrect  file access mode?
+17.which of the below is incorrect with respect to file access mode?

 **A**.r